mahindrautela/DINS-SHM/README.md

 #### - To access the code on google colab, you need to put the dataset in the google drive.

 #### - For more information, you can write to me at my email id given in the paper.

+### Main Details:

+#### - There are 4 folders in the main directory.

+#### - One folder is for classification based 1DCNN and 2DCNN models

+#### - One folder is for regression based 1DCNN, 2DCNN and LSTM models

+#### - One folder is for machine learning models like SVM, Random Forest, ANN

+#### - Folder with 'SDEbase' contains matlab files for Reduced order Spectral Damage Element.

+#### - The SDEbase code is very basic and may not fetch accurate results but will provide the basic understanding of SFEM.